Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Long
 Targets: 1 enemy
 Summoner MP Cost: 2 MP
 The Spellcaster Ally makes a Mental Attack with a x2 multiplier.
-This cannot be done on the same turn where Zap has already been used.
+This Ability cannot be used in the same Round as Zap.

 ### Summon Configuration: Support
 The Support configuration is not very good at dealing damage, but is able to keep summoners and their friends on their feet by sharing their HP.
 The Support's statistics scale based on the MP used to summon it.
 Support Allies have a value called their Healing Efficacy (generally shortened to just Efficacy).
-This number is used in its healing Abilities.
+This number is used for its healing Abilities.
 //TODO Consider giving status ailment relief, other utilities in Lessons.
 Maybe efficiency Lesson that reduces the self drain on using Soothe